exonum/exonum-doc/src/advanced/time.md

     As of version 0.5.0, the **exonum-time** service does not provide cryptographic proofs of authenticity for returned values.

+> We can drop this warning, I guess.

 ### Current Time

 ```none